 - We post items in the following order: 1) ACH credits, 2) internal transfers and loan payments, 3) checks (in the order received), 4) ACH debits (in the order received), 5) ATM and debit card transactions (in the order received, may post throughout the day).
 However, exceptions will occur.
-Holds on funds (described below) and the order in which transactions are posted may impact the total amount of overdraft or return fees assessed.
+Holds on funds (described below) and the order in which transactions are posted may impact the total amount of overdraft fees assessed.

 - Even if you have overdraft protection, Overdraft Privilege is still available as secondary coverage if the other protection source is exhausted.

 - Although under payment system rules, Verity Credit Union may be obligated to pay some unauthorized debit card transactions, Verity Credit Union will not authorize debit card or ATM transactions unless there are available funds (including Overdraft Coverage Options) to cover the transactions and any fee(s).

 - Giving us your consent to pay everyday debit card and ATM overdrafts may result in you incurring overdraft fees for transactions that we would otherwise be required to pay without assessing an overdraft fee.
 However, this would allow us to authorize transactions up to the amount of your Overdraft Privilege limit and may also help you avoid overdrafts in excess of your available funds that could result in restriction of your debit card.
 Verity Credit Union will not pay debit card and ATM overdrafts unless you consent and authorize Verity Credit Union to do so.

 - Except as described in this letter, Verity Credit Union will not pay items if your account does not contain available funds (including the Overdraft Privilege limit) to cover the item(s) and the amount of any fee(s).

 - We may restrict your debit card use if you incur overdrafts in excess of the available funds in your account, including any Overdraft Privilege.